Sept. 1, 2016

 Based on the Oscar-winning DreamWorks Animation film, “Shrek The Musical” is a Tony Award-winning fairy tale adventure.
 “Shrek” performances will take place June 29 until July 1 at 7 p.m., July 2 at 2:30 p.m., July 3 at 7 p.m. and July 4 at 6 p.m.

-For more information about upcoming productions or auditions email Starr Garrett at email@example.com or call (270) 789-5266.
+For more information about upcoming productions or auditions email Starr Garrett at email@example.com, call (270) 789-5266 or go to www.campbellsville.edu/theater.

 Campbellsville University is a widely acclaimed Kentucky-based Christian university with more than 3,500 students offering over 80 programs of study including 24 master’s degrees, seven postgraduate areas and eight pre-professional programs.
 The website for complete information is campbellsville.edu.